nicholasgriffintn/storybook-ai/README.md

 Alongside that, this is a personal project and is only shared for the purpose of code sharing and learning, please don't expect any support or updates.

+Also, to note: One of the biggest issues with this package is that it will leak your API key to the client, so please be careful with that.

 ## Installation

 Install the package: